 The project team is in regular contact with Walsh Construction on risks encountered during construction.
 The top risks are delays caused by a wet rain season earlier this year, the rebidding of the water and sewer scopes of work, and the dual permitting process combining the City and Caltrans.
 The total delay currently is estimated at 179 calendar days.
 The project team is working with Walsh on a recovery schedule by streamlining the approval process for traffic control plans with Caltrans, and working closely with SFPUC to expedite water and sewer replacement.
-Other strategies to accelerate the schedule are also under consideration.
+Other strategies to accelerate the schedule, such as holiday moratorium waivers by businesses, are also under consideration.